mprinc/docker.github.io/get-started/part2.md

 ## Introduction

 Now that you've set up your development environment, thanks to Docker Desktop, you can begin to develop containerized applications.
-In general, the development workflow looks like this:
+In general, <span class='definition'>the development workflow</span> looks like this:

 1. Create and test individual containers for each component of your application by first creating Docker images.
 2. Assemble your containers and supporting infrastructure into a complete application.
 3. Test, share, and deploy your complete containerized application.

-In this stage of the tutorial, let's focus on step 1 of this workflow: creating the images that your containers will be based on.
+In this stage of the tutorial, let's focus on step 1 of this workflow: <span class='definition'>creating the images</span> that your containers will be based on.
 Remember, a Docker image captures the private filesystem that your containerized processes will run in; you need to create an image that contains just what your application needs to run.

-> **Containerized development environments** are easier to set up than traditional development environments, once you learn how to build images as we'll discuss below.
-This is because a containerized development environment will isolate all the dependencies your app needs inside your Docker image; there's no need to install anything other than Docker on your development machine.
-In this way, you can easily develop applications for different stacks without changing anything on your development machine.
+> **Containerized development environments** are <span class='important'>easier to set up than traditional development environments</span>, once you learn how to build images as we'll discuss below.
+This is because a <span class='important'>containerized development environment will isolate all the dependencies your app needs inside your Docker image</span>; there's no need to install anything other than Docker on your development machine.
+In this way, you can easily develop applications for <span class='definition'>different stacks</span> without changing anything on your development machine.

 ## Set up